MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 We note that police.uk crime maps were updated with a 2-month delay until at least 2016 (as reported by Quinn et al 2019).
 The list of potential snap points used in step two is a secret.
 Between 2011 to 2013, we believe there were at least two major versions of the snap-point list which we henceforth refer to as  Version One and Version Two.
 Version One was used on records between Dec 2010 and Nov 2011 whilst Version Two was used on records from Dec 2011 until at least the end of our study period (Dec 2013).
 The snap points were created in the following ways:

 _Version One_: This was created in 2011 using Ordnance Survey data (exact datasets unverified).
 Potential snap-points were the centre of residential roads (Smith and Heath 2014, p.
-93 - 94), and Catchment areas for each point were created using Voronoi polygons.
+93 - 94), and Catchment areas for each point were created using Voronoi polygons (figure 1).
 If a snap-point has less than 12 postal addresses within its catchment, it is dropped.
 This version consists of the remaining snap-points.
 For computational efficiency, police.uk could have used a nearest neighbour finding algorithm to do the postal address counting.
 This would have yielded the same outcome as the catchment approach.

 ![](assets/fig-voronoi.png)
 __Figure 1: Example of Voronoi polygons.
 Polygon A is associated with point A and represents areas closer to point A than any other point.
 Source: OpenStreetMap (base map only).__